bpostance/bpostance.github.io/_posts/2021-09-21-building-ai-enterprise.md

 [_source_](https://www.sciencefacts.net/lever.html)

-It is essential to continually document and improve your “product delivery pathways”.
 Each data product has unique requirements in terms how it’s made, the people, processes, and technologies used to develop, maintain and improve the data-product throughout its lifecycle.
 Aim to have delivery pathways documented from start to finish and make them available to everyone – cast light on the key resources, teams, departments, technologies etc that comprise the supply chain of business value.
 This will help to speed development, highlight key dependencies, ease identification of improvements and efficiencies, and showcase how multi-disciplinary teams are contributing to the businesses advanced analytics goals.

 ## Conclusion
 Following the above framework will provide a catalogue of advanced analytic initiatives focused on business model value.
 Each initiative is categorised by it’s fit within the current business operating model and broken down into specific data products and delivery pathways that are required to make it real.